cambridge-cares/TheWorldAvatar/Agents/SeaLevelImpactAgent/README.md

 - Museums
 - Tourist Attractions
 ```

 ## 2. Prerequisites
 This agent is part of the [Singapore-sea-level-rise stack](https://github.com/cambridge-cares/TheWorldAvatar/tree/dev-sea-level-rise-singapore/Deploy/stacks/Singapore-sea-level-rise).

-Data need to be uploaded by stack-data-uploader before running this agent.
+Data in the [Singapore-sea-level-rise stack](https://github.com/cambridge-cares/TheWorldAvatar/tree/dev-sea-level-rise-singapore/Deploy/stacks/Singapore-sea-level-rise) needs to be uploaded by stack-data-uploader before running this agent.

 ### 2.1.
 Stack Set Up
 The agent has been implemented to work in the stack.
 Follow the instructions in the [stack-manager]'s README to set up the stack.